-By two full years of suckling, God means two lunar years in the Islamic calendar.
-Other than nursing the child, it is the duty of the father to provide food and clothing for the child.
+God means two lunar years in the Islamic calendar by two full years of suckling.
+Other than nursing the child, the father must provide food and clothing for the child.
 Some people choose to have their children nursed by others for various reasons.
 Islam is not against this as long as the wet nurse is paid sufficiently and she is a good person.

 Being Respectful Toward Parents in Quran

 There is a reason that God wants us to be respectful toward our parents.
-This is because they were the ones who take care of us, raise us, and educate us.
+This is because they were the ones who took care of us, raised us, and educated us.
 Therefore, they have a right over us.
 Quran says in surah Isrā’:

 وَقَضَىٰ رَبُّكَ أَلَّا تَعْبُدُوا إِلَّا إِيَّاهُ وَبِالْوَالِدَيْنِ إِحْسَانًا ۚ إِمَّا يَبْلُغَنَّ عِندَكَ الْكِبَرَ أَحَدُهُمَا أَوْ كِلَاهُمَا فَلَا تَقُل لَّهُمَا أُفٍّ وَلَا تَنْهَرْهُمَا وَقُل لَّهُمَا قَوْلًا كَرِيمًا ﴿23﴾